borgestrand/sdr-widget/AW_readme.txt

      This should generate InstallDriver.exe

 5 -  Go to the Installer folder.
 Copy the following files into it:
-     asiouac2.dll,
+     from bin: asiouac2.dll,
-     asiouac2debug.dll (renamed "Release with Trace" version of asiouac2.dll) InstallDriver.exe
+     from bin: asiouac2debug.dll (renamed "Release with Trace" version of asiouac2.dll) from bin64: asiouac264.dll
+     from bin64: asiouac264debug.dll (renamed "Release with Trace" version of asiouac264.dll" InstallDriver.exe
      WidgetControl.exe
      WidgetTest.exe
+     WidgetTest64.exe
      libusbK.dll (copy of libusbK-dev-kit\bin\dll\x86\libusbK.dll)

 6 -  Copy the following files from DriverPackages to Installer/usb_driver:
-     folderss amd64 and x86 with their contents Audio-Widget.inf
+     folders amd64 and x86 with their contents Audio-Widget.inf

 7 -  Open audiowidget.iss in Inno Setup Compiler and build it.